How to Submit

 - Classic Features should range between 1500 and 3000 words.
 For science submissions, see the addendum below.

 for Classic Reviews:

-- Please submit Classic Reviews as Word Docs or text files.
+- Please submit Classic Reviews as Word or Google Docs.

 - Classic Reviews should range between 700 and 1000 words.